MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 With AI tools like [ChatGPT on GPT-4 Turbo](https://chat.openai.com/) or [Perplexity.Ai](https://www.perplexity.ai/), additional sources of information beyond a training or finetuning set include a real-time internet connection.
 ChatGPT emits special key words that the backend can interpret as a call for wanting to use Bing Search.
 The backend emits and collects the results of said search and hands them to the model, which incorporates it for the response.

-> This 'special word' gramma can of course be extended to incorporate other external applications, like a calculator or Python, minimizing the further above described 'dreaming' of expected factual data, like maths results.
+> This 'special word' grammar can of course be extended to incorporate other external applications, like a calculator or Python, minimizing the further above described 'dreaming' of expected factual data, like maths results.
 Tool-use adds an entire additional dimension of usability to LLMs, be it through increased factual consistency or through integration of other models like DALL-E. **This is perceived as a fundamental step towards AGI.**

 <img src="./img/Pasted%20image%2020231123134345.png" width="450" height="auto" />